 The Liverpool striker scored shortly after arriving on the field as a second-half substitute to set the hosts up for their vital World Cup qualifier against Venezuela perfectlyUruguay picked up a confidence-boosting 1-0 friendly win against France in Montevideo on Wednesday.

 All of the four previous encounters between the sides had ended scoreless but this fixture was engrossing on the whole, with the French dominating matters in the first period before substitute Luis Suarez snatched what proved to be the decisive goal shortly after the break.

-Otherwise the goalkeeper was largely a spectator, aside from a good save from Gaston Ramirez less than 10 minutes from time, as Fernando Muslera took the plaudits in the home goal.
+Otherwise the goalkeeper was largely a spectator, aside from a good save from Gaston Ramirez less than 10 minutes from time, as Fernando Muslera in the home goal took the plaudits.

 During the opening period the Galatasaray shot-stopper was regularly drawn into action as Didier Deschamps’ men offered a frequent threat to the South Americans’ goal.

 Perhaps France’s best effort came in the aftermath of a very rare Uruguayan attack.
 The hosts over-committed players forward from a corner kick and were caught drastically short at the back.
-Muslera, though, was off his line quickly to muffle any chance Yoann Gourcuff had of beating him after Payet released the Lyon man.
+Muslera, though, was rapidly from his line to muffle any chance Yoann Gourcuff had of beating him after Payet released the Lyon man.

-Halftime brought a slew of substitutions that benefited the hosts greatly.
-Suarez struck in the aftermath as France failed to get going once again and successfully change the course of the game.
+Half-time brought with it a slew of substitutions that benefited the hosts greatly.
+Suarez struck in the aftermath as France failed to get going once again and successfully changed the course of the game.

 Although the hosts rarely offered a significant threat, the string of chances that France enjoyed in the first period dried up.
 Indeed, an equaliser rarely looked on the cards and Yohan Cabaye’s late swerving drive was one of the few occasions Uruguay looked significantly troubled, though Muslera was again on hand to make the stop.